openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 This specification defines the following Response Mode in accordance with [@!OAuth.Responses]:

-direct_post
+* direct_post

-  In this mode, Authorization Response parameters are encoded in the body using the `application/x-www-form-urlencoded` content type and sent using the HTTP `POST` method instead of redirecting back to the Client.
+- In this mode, Authorization Response parameters are encoded in the body using the `application/x-www-form-urlencoded` content type and sent using the HTTP `POST` method instead of redirecting back to the Client.

 HTTP POST request MUST be sent to the URL obtained from the `redirect_uri` parameter in the Authorization Request.

-Note that Response Mode "direct_post" could be less secure than redirect-based Response Mode.
+Note: Response Mode `direct_post` could be less secure than redirect-based Response Mode.
 For details, see (#session-binding).

 The following is a non-normative example request object with Response Mode `direct_post`: